democrats/client_side_validations/README.markdown

 Currently only [jquery.validate](http://bassistance.de/jquery-plugins/jquery-plugin-validation/) is supported so you will need to download [jQuery](http://docs.jquery.com/Downloading_jQuery) and the jQuery Validate plugin to "public/javascripts"

 ### Model
-Validate your models as you normally would and define which attributes will be available for client side validation
+Validate your models as you normally would

     class Book < ActiveRecord::Base
       validates_presence_of :author

-      private

-      def validation_fields
-        [:author]
-      end
     end

 ### Rack